danielcompton/utrecht/README.md

 * Support for transactions (all isolations) and prepared queries
 * Optional interfaces for 'component' and 'codependence

+Note that while this should in theory work against any sane RDBMS, we only test against postgres.
+Patches welcome.

 ## Usage

 This module requires JDK 8.
 Please upgrade to JDK 8 to improve